NiyaDev/DWM2/README.md

 A disassembly of Dragon Warrior Monsters 2.

 ## Progress
-~~NOTE: Numbers are based on a direct comparison between the outputted file and the original, whitespace included.
-Actual documentation is a different story.~~
+NOTE: Numbers are based on a direct comparison between the outputted file and the original.
+Actual documentation is a different story.

+[1,943 / 2,060,211] | ~[.001%] Similarity as of 2022/06/25.

 TODO: